 Luggage and large bags are not permitted inside the Theresienwiese during Oktoberfest.
 Do not plan to bring a bag larger than 8 in x 6 in x 4 in (20 cm x 15 cm x 10 cm), otherwise it will not be permitted inside.
 Bag storage is available, for a fee, so if you do need to bring larger bags with you, you can safely store them on the premise.
 Follow signs or ask security for bag storage locations.

 Oktoberfest is CROWDED.
-We are not going to sugarcoat it – expect large crowds.
+I am not going to sugarcoat it, expect large crowds.
 If you do not have table reservations or are looking to visit when Oktoberfest is the least crowded, then try to visit on weekdays (Monday to Thursday) and in the mornings/early afternoons.

-We visited Oktoberfest on a Monday and Tuesday last year and while it was still extremely busy, the crowds were manageable.
-We were able to hop between tents pretty easily until late-afternoon, after which point we stayed in the same beer tent until we called it a night.
+I visited Oktoberfest on a Monday and Tuesday in 2023 and while it was still extremely busy, the crowds were manageable.
+I was able to hop between tents pretty easily until late-afternoon, after which point I stayed in the same beer tent until I called it a night.

 Looking to find the best time to go and avoid the crowds?
 Check out this Oktoberfest Barometer on the official Oktoberfest Munich website.

-The middle, or second weekend of Oktoberfest is "Italian Weekend" and it is the busiest weekend of the festival.
-As the name suggests, thousands of Italians come north to Munich to partake in the festivities.
+The middle, or second weekend of Oktoberfest is called "Italian Weekend" and it is the busiest weekend of the festival.
+As the name suggests, thousands of Italians head north to Munich to partake in the festivities.
 Beer tents fill up particularly early in the day during Italian Weekend and the crowd is a bit more rambunctious on other days of Oktoberfest.
 Italians do like to drink after all!
 The Munich Police Department even imports Italian police officers to help handle the crowds.
-If you can avoid attending Oktoberfest during this weekend (September 27-30, 2024), you will do yourself a favor!
+If you can avoid attending Oktoberfest during this weekend (September 26-29, 2025), you will do yourself a favor!

 As previously mentioned, there are 17 large tents and 21 small tents at Oktoberfest, including in the Oide Wiesn.
 Each beer tent is associated with a specific brewery, and they are operated by different breweries from Munich and other parts of Bavaria.
 Inside the beer tents, visitors can expect a lively and festive atmosphere.
 Traditional Bavarian music, as well as more mainstream international pop music, played by live bands or DJs, fills the air, and attendees often join in singing and dancing on the benches.